-Annual monitoring of the performance of the remedy and overall reduction in contamination onsite and off-site will be conducted for the first two years.
-The frequency thereafter will be determined by NYSDEC.
+Monitoring of the performance of the remedy and overall reduction in contamination on-site and off-site will be conducted every two years, or at a frequency determined by the NYSDEC.
 Trends in contaminant levels in groundwater in the affected area will be evaluated to determine if the remedy continues to be effective in achieving remedial goals.
-The monitoring program is summarized below and outlined in detail in Sections 3.2 and 3.3.
+The monitoring program is summarized below and described in detail in Subsection 3.2.